-We would like to add that quantum computers already exist2, and that malicious actors and secret services are already collecting confidential, classically encrypted data.
-Whilst today's quantum computers are not yet capable of breaking classic encryption, this is forecasted to change in the coming decade.
-Which will not only allow attacks on non-quantum safe financial infrastructure, but also enable attackers to then decrypt and misuse all the data that they are already collecting today.
+Quantum computers already exist2 and malicious actors are already collecting confidential, classically encrypted data.
+While today's quantum computers are not yet capable of breaking classic encryption, this is forecasted to change in the coming decade, not only enabling attacks on non-quantum-safe financial infrastructure, but also allowing attackers to then decrypt and misuse all the data that they are already collecting today.

-The current geopolitical situation increases the severity of the quantum threat as cyberwars are used to sabotage or even take over critical infrastructures.
-The involved state motivated attackers act under long-term strategies of their governments.
-The development of quantum computers in a geopolitical context is therefore also referred to as "war race".
+The current geopolitical situation increases the severity of the quantum threat.
+State-motivated actors can already act under the long-term strategies of their respective governments.
+The development of quantum computers in a geopolitical context is therefore also often referred to as a "war race".

-A mitigation of the inherent risk is offered by post-quantum cryptography (PQC), sometimes known as quantum-proof, quantum-safe or quantum-resistant cryptography: cryptographic algorithms (usually public-key algorithms) that have been specifically designed to defend against attacks by quantum computers.
-For the last eight years, a concerted effort has been made to develop and standardize these algorithms, resulting in the recent ratification of the NIST Post-Quantum Cryptography Standard3.
-Worldwide, governments and regulatory bodies recognize this standard, and are working on regulations that mandate the transition to post-quantum cryptography.
+A mitigation of the inherent risk is offered by post-quantum cryptography (PQC), sometimes known as quantum-proof, quantum-safe or quantum-resistant cryptography: PQC includes cryptographic algorithms (usually public-key algorithms) that have been specifically designed to defend against attacks by quantum computers.
+For the last few years, a concerted effort has been made to develop and standardize these algorithms, resulting in the recent ratification of new NIST Post-Quantum Cryptography Standards3.

+Worldwide, governments and regulatory bodies recognize these standards, and are working on regulations that mandate the transition to post-quantum cryptography.

-This whitepaper summarizes the current state of the PQC standards and the governmental regulations, outlines generic financial market specific threats that can be mitigated by post-quantum cryptography and proposes mitigation measures.
+This whitepaper summarizes the current state of the PQC standards and the governmental regulations, outlines generic financial market specific threats that can be mitigated by post-quantum cryptography, and proposes mitigation measures.